 eFax Messenger also allowed for the ability to scan directly to a fax transmission – on Linux this option is not available.

 For users of Linux and fans of open source in general, Open Office and Star Office are often the primary choices for an office suite.

-We have attempted to list all of eFax’s compatible file formats that are open source, as well some others (such as Star Office formats) that are frequently used in the open source community.
+We have attempted to list all of eFax’s compatible file formats that are open source, as well some others frequently used in the open source community (such as Star Office formats).

 Open Office / Open Document File Support:

 OpenDocument Drawing (ODG), Presentation (ODP), Spreadsheet (ODS), and Text (ODT) are all supported by eFax.

 Image File Formats: